jannodevoteam/well-plate-analysis/README.md

 # looker-sandbox
-This repository will be mapped to my Looker Sandbox project for testing purposes
+This repository will be used as a test for my Git/Looker integration